 Hello I am organizing a trip for next year in march for 2 weeks from brazil (sao paulo or rio, not sure yet) to Argentina, anyone have any tips or suggestions from food to transport, attractions, activities?

-Hi Daniela, if you fancy go south to Patagonia in argentina u should visit el calafate, such a nice small town. from there u could visit the perito Moreno glacier and an even smaller village called el chaltén, beautiful for some trekking. or if u don´t have much time go south that far, san bariloche is pretty as well, a lot of water and beautiful nature. about 2 years ago
+Hi Daniela, if you fancy go south to Patagonia in argentina u should visit el calafate, such a nice small town. from there u could visit the perito Moreno glacier and an even smaller village called el chaltén, beautiful for some trekking. or if u don´t have much time go south that far, san bariloche is pretty as well, a lot of water and beautiful nature. over 2 years ago

 How do you intend to cross?
 It is possible to drive or get a bus (no train transportation in Brazil), but once you ony have 2 weeks may be a waste of time; so perhaps flying is the best option.
 You can fly either from São Paulo or rio and to buenos aires or straight to the Patagonia region (in case your planning to go there).
 As said before, Patagonia is simply amazing!
 Don't miss el calafate and el chalten - I liked it even better than Ushuaia.
 We also crossed to chile and made the W-trek in Torres del Paine.

 Food is delicious no pretty much the same as eating in any big city,nothing to be concerned about.

 If your going to Brazil in the summer, don't forget to use bug spray: watch out for dengue (transmitted by a mosquito bite)

 About accommodation, in Tio I found better to rent an apartment in airBnb than booking a hotel through the tipsy all sites (cheaper, much much cheaper), but, as always, try to find a trustworthy source.

 Have a great trip!
 You will enjoy for sure about 2 years ago